wp-plugins/send-email-only-on-reply-to-my-comment/readme.txt

 * Threaded/Nested comments option Enabled

 ## Main Features
-* Users have three options to choose from: 1.
-Do Not Send Email Notifications, 2.
-Send Email Notification ONLY If Someone Replies To My Comment(s), 3.
-Send Email Notification Whenever A Comment Is Posted.
+* Does not send emails to all subscribers.
 * Very Simple to use
+* Email will only be sent if a person chooses to get notification and if the new commenter has pressed the Reply Button on his comment.

 == Installation ==

-1. If you are using 'Subscribe To Comments by Mark Jaquith' or 'Subscribe To Comments Reloaded by camu', delete them
+1. If you are using 'Subscribe To Comments by Mark Jaquith' or 'Subscribe To Comments Reloaded by camu', disable them
 2. Upload the entire folder and all the subfolders to your Wordpress plugins' folder
 3. Activate it